 The Bay of Islands and inshore waters from Cape Brett to the Poor Knights Islands to Bream Head.

-GALE warning for BRETT
+NIL warning for BRETT

 For more detailed weather information visit